Financing through Columbia

 Please note that the Financial Aid provides information to Executive LL.M. students on loans only; please do not contact that office for information on tuition waivers or any other form of aid.

 While Financial Aid from Columbia is not available for the Executive LL.M., there may be external sources of funding available, some of which are listed below.

 External Sources of Funding

-When seeking funding from outside sources, you may want to inquire with the following foundations, as students in the graduate legal studies program have noted in the past that these foundations have been helpful in their search.
+When seeking funding from outside sources, you may want to inquire with the following foundations, as prior LL.M. students have noted in the past that these foundations have been helpful in their search.
 Please note that many require application well in advance of your intended start date for graduate study (as many as eighteen (18) months in advance), including Fulbright, so you should inquire as early as possible.
 A list of further sources, while by no means exhaustive, is available at http://llm-guide.com/funding-your-llm.

 Since 1881, the American Association of University Women (AAUW) has been the nation's leading voice promoting education and equity for women and girls, lifelong education, and positive societal change.
 One of the world's largest sources of funding exclusively for graduate women, the AAUW Educational Foundation supports aspiring scholars around the globe, teachers and activists in local communities, women at critical stages of their careers, and those pursuing professions where women are underrepresented.

 The American-Scandinavian Foundation (ASF) offers over $500,000 in funding to Scandinavians to undertake study or research programs (usually at the graduate level) in the United States for up to one year.
 Candidates for awards are recommended to the ASF by their cooperating organizations.
 Awards are made in all fields.